WorkSpaceMan/jxp/docs/configuration.md

 # Configuring JXP

+### NB: The `config` methodology will be deprecated in future versions in favour of dotenv.
+See the .env.sample for an example.

 The config files are stored in `/config` in strict JSON format.
 (Remember to enclose your keys in inverted commas!)
 Typically, you'd use `/config/default.json` for a simple configuration, or `/config/development.json` and `/config/production.json` for separating development and production.

 If you used the `jxp-setup` command for setting everything up, you should have a basic `/config/default.json` file ready to go.